SophieDufrane/celebrateit-platform/README.md

 </details>

+> Note: While the tables above list update operations using the PUT method for clarity, the backend also supports PATCH requests, which are actively used in the frontend (e.g., to edit profiles, recognitions, nominations, and comments).
+Both methods have been verified to behave as expected.

 ---

 ### 6.2 Front-End Application Testing

-All manual testing was performed on the deployed frontend using a real user account.
+All manual testing was performed on the deployed frontend using several real user accounts.
 Each user story was tested with expected interactions and outcomes, covering both positive and negative cases.

 Testing included: